taxintt/cloudsql-restore-workflow/README.md

 - Execute sql statements (by using cloud functions)
 - Create a backup of the database

-1. Prepare a backup of cloud sql instance
+1. Prepare an initial backup of cloud sql instance

 ```bash
 ❯ gcloud sql backups list --project <project_name> --instance sample-instance-v1-for-backup